This weekend I head to New York to run the New York City Marathon. This will be my third marathon of the year and fourth time running 26.2.

 Maybe I need to run even farther.
 Maybe, because of my running experience, I would need to run 100 miles to get out of my comfort zone and experience what the average person feels at 26.2.

 Another option might be to race a different event all together.
 At this point the muscle memory and capillary beds in my body are just too optimized toward running.
 Even after taking years off, I got back in shape relatively quickly because of that.
 Maybe if I race an endurance rowing or SUP race, something that relies on more core and upper body strength, I would be able to experience the feeling of locomotion at all costs.
-In fact, as I think about it more, swimming was somewhat like that for me when I raced an Ironman in 2014.
+Swimming 2.4 miles was somewhat like that for me when I raced an Ironman in 2014.